0x0ade/XnaToFna/README.md

 * [Ethan "flibitijibibo" Lee](http://flibitijibibo.com/index.php?page=Portfolio/Ports): Thank you for FNA!
 This wouldn't have been without you!
 * [ADAMATOMIC](https://twitter.com/ADAMATOMIC/status/879716288599347200): for the image above!
+* [Iced Lizard Games](http://icedlizardgames.com/) for donating a good bunch of X360 titles and sources, some even unreleased!
 * My [Patrons on Patreon](https://www.patreon.com/0x0ade), both current and former ones:
     * razing32
     * Merlijn Sebrechts